rturquier/ethically-robust/pages/privacy.md

 We used your *contact information* to identify you as having relevant expertise, and to be able to contact you.

 *Survey data* will be analysed for an ongoing research project on social discounting and population ethics.
 It will be made publicly available on an open science platform such as the [OSF](https://osf.io/) or [Zenodo](https://zenodo.org/).
 If this research project leads to an academic publication, *survey data* will be made available on the publisher's website if required.
 We want to make this anonymous data publicly available to make our research more transparent and reproducible.
+The purpose of this research is to improve the evaluation of public projects with intergenerational consequences.